 Pediatric vision and dental

 Substance abuse and mental health

 We'll teach you the things you should know about your policy.
 For example, what if you have more than a 63-day lapse in coverage?
 What about a 90-day lapse?
 Do you need a COBRA or a HIPAA plan?
 How often should you shop around and change policies?
 What if I only need benefits for a few months?
 Are special student plans offered?
 Is an HSA a good idea for us?
 When is the best time to apply for Medicare benefits?
 Is a Medigap plan needed?
+Do you need Part D prescription drug benefits?
 We help you with all of these concerns and any others you may have.

 Lowest Available Rates

 Paying less by “purchasing direct” for some of the items we buy is often possible, but not insurance!
 Many Quote Services like to advertise that by “buying here direct,” you are saving money.
 Quite simply, this is not true.
 Any individual or agency in Ohio that offers insurance, must be licensed by the Department of Insurance (ODI).
 No broker or Agency can offer you a “special price.”
 However, we still give you the choice of applying with the free help from a broker or purchasing direct.
 Online and phone enrollment is available.